TouK/nussknacker/docs/installation_configuration_guide/Installation.md

 # Installation

 Nussknacker relies on several open source components like Flink or Kafka, which need to be installed together with Nussknacker.
-This document focuses on the configuration of Nussknacker and its integrations with those components; pls refer to Kafka, Flink, ... , documentation for details on how to configure them for optimal performance.
+This document focuses on the configuration of Nussknacker and its integrations with those components; please refer to their respective documentations for details on their optimal configuration.

 ## Docker based installation